csenge-szabo/Multi-Label_Topic_Classification/README.md

 ### \code
 The [code](https://github.com/csenge-szabo/Multi-label_Topic_Classification_Thesis/tree/main/code) folder contains the scripts and  notebooks required to reproduce this study.
-To reproduce the study, follow the order of the files listed below:
+In order to reproduce the experiments, follow the order of the files listed below:

 For pre-processing:
 * `preprocessing.py` cleans the dataset from privacy-sensitive information (names, dates, times, locations, URLs, e-mail addresses).
 It pre-processes the dataset by applying lowercasing and stop words removal.
 It implements Binary Relevance problem transformation in order to convert the labels into 0 and 1.
 It conducts stratified data splitting in a ratio of 80-10-10 (train-validation-test).